 Identify efficiencies by reviewing practices.
 Team Ref Activity for 2020/21 What would a successful outcome be?
-Delivery Milestones Capital Budget Responsible Officer Priority link of cor purpose of the service: Support the delivitact for customers to provide a quality respectional/Service Delivery (BAU) very of the Place directorate e, efficient and eff ective way and to act as a first point K) Business Support K1 Customer Services and Directorate Business Support: Acting as first point of contact for customers to provide a quality responsive service, promoting our Digital channels for 24x7x365 utilisation. • Manage the operation of the core customer service for the provision of Switchboard telephony, Reception, Meet and Greet and Corporate digital mailbox handling • Work on behalf of services; Planning, CNC Building Control, Environmental Protection, Food Safety & Licensing to ensure customers receive the right level of service for their needs Customers are dealt with in an efficient and effective way.
-Ongoing n/a Business Support Manager
+Delivery Milestones Capital Budget Responsible Officer Priority link Business Support Core purpose of the service: Support the delivery of the Place directorate services in a responsive, efficient and effective way and to act as a first point of contact for customers to provide a quality responsive service across both Councils.
+Operational/Service Delivery (BAU) K) Business Support K1 Customer Services and Directorate Business Support: Acting as first point of contact for customers to provide a quality responsive service, promoting our Digital channels for 24x7x365 utilisation.
+Manage the operation of the core customer service for the provision of Switchboard telephony, Reception, Meet and Greet and Corporate digital mailbox handling Work on behalf of services; Planning, CNC Building Control, Environmental Protection, Food Safety & Licensing to ensure customers receive the right level of service for their needs Customers are dealt with in an efficient and effective way.
+Ongoing n/a Business Support Manager E